Professor and Program Head of Computer Science

 Education: BSc Tulsa University; MASc University of British Columbia; PhD University of British Columbia

 Research Areas: algorithms, computational geometry, artificial intelligence, machine learning, music information retrieval, pattern recognition, pattern analysis, design

-Godfried Toussaint is a Professor and the Head of the Computer Science Program at New York University Abu Dhabi, in Abu Dhabi, The United Arab Emirates.
-He is also an affiliate researcher in the Computer Science and Artificial Intelligence Laboratory at the Massachusetts Institute of Technology in Cambridge, MA, USA.
-Formerly, he taught and did research in the School of Computer Science at McGill University in Montreal, Canada in the areas of information theory, pattern recognition, textile-pattern analysis and design, computational geometry, machine learning, music information retrieval, and computational music theory.
+Godfried Toussaint was a Professor and the Head of the Computer Science Program at New York University Abu Dhabi.
+He was also an affiliate researcher in the Computer Science and Artificial Intelligence Laboratory at the Massachusetts Institute of Technology in Cambridge, MA, USA.
+He taught and did research in the School of Computer Science at McGill University in Montreal, Canada in the areas of information theory, pattern recognition, textile-pattern analysis and design, computational geometry, machine learning, music information retrieval, and computational music theory.

-In 2005 he became a researcher in the Centre for Interdisciplinary Research in Music Media and Technology, in the Schulich School of Music at McGill University.
-He is a founder and co-founder of several annual international conferences and workshops, including the ACM Symposium on Computational Geometry, and the Canadian Conference on Computational Geometry.
+In 2005, he became a researcher in the Centre for Interdisciplinary Research in Music Media and Technology, in the Schulich School of Music at McGill University.
+He was a founder and co-founder of several annual international conferences and workshops, including the ACM Symposium on Computational Geometry, and the Canadian Conference on Computational Geometry.

 His research on the phylogenetic analysis of musical rhythms has been reported in several media and was the focus of two Canadian television programs.
-His latest book is titled: The Geometry of Musical Rhythm, published by Chapman-Hall/CRC Press, January 2013.
+His book titled: The Geometry of Musical Rhythm was published by Chapman-Hall/CRC Press in January 2013.

 In 2018, he was honored with a Lifetime Achievement Award in Computer Science from the Canadian Association for the Advancement of Computer Science.